qv323/homelabdocs/README.md

 ## Future Plans

 This section lists projects, ideas, and improvements I am considering or planning for my homelab environment.
-Many of these have supporting documentation or drafts stored in the `/homelab docs` directory (NAS), but are **not yet implemented, tested, or up to date**.
+Many of these have supporting documentation or drafts stored in the `/homelab docs` directory, but are **not yet implemented, tested, or up to date**.

 ### Planned / Draft Guides and Ideas